Permutation totally symmetric self-complementary plane partitions: A bijection on permutations

 The terminology \emph{permutation TSSCPP} is justified by Proposition~\ref{prop:nfact} below, which counts permutation TSSCPP.
 In Theorem~\ref{thm:tsscppsn}, we further justify this terminology by providing a statistic-preserving bijection between permutations and permutation TSSCPP. \begin{proposition} There are $n!$ permutation TSSCPP of order $n$. \end{proposition}

-\begin{proof} The condition on a permutation TSSCPP boolean triangle that the rows be weakly decreasing means that all the ones must be left-justified, thus the defining partial sum inequality of Definition~\ref{def:bool} is never violated.
+\begin{proof} The condition on a permutation TSSCPP boolean triangle that the rows be weakly decreasing means that all the ones must be left-justified.
+Thus the defining partial sum inequality of Definition~\ref{def:bool} is never violated.
 To construct a permutation TSSCPP, freely choose any number of left-justified ones in each row of the boolean triangle and the rest zeros; there are $i+1$ choices for row $i$, and the number of ones chosen in each row is independent of the choice for any other row. \end{proof}

-Though the viewpoint of non-intersecting lattice paths and boolean triangles is the most natural for characterizing permutation TSSCPP, we can use the TSSCPP family bijections discussed in the previous section to determine the permutation condition both on the magog triangle and directly on the plane partition.
+Though the viewpoint of boolean triangles is the most natural for characterizing permutation TSSCPP, we can use the TSSCPP family bijections discussed in the previous section to determine the permutation condition both on the magog triangle and directly on the plane partition.

 \begin{lemma} Permutation TSSCPP, as integer arrays $t_{ij}$, $1\leq i,j\leq 2n$, are characterized as the TSSCPP such that there is no choice of integer $k\geq 0$ and fundamental domain indices $(i,j)$, $n+1\leq i\leq j\leq 2n-1$, such that